• •

 Stuffing Crochet Amigurumi

 Don’t OVERSTUFF!
 This is the most common mistake that people make when making amigurumi.
-Not only will overstuffing stretch the fabric and cause gapping, where you will see the stuffing through the fabric, but it can also alter the shape of the item itself.
-You can always add more, but once you stretch it out, it’s hard to get the shape back, so start light and increase slowly!
+Overstuffing stretches the fabric and causes gapping.
+This means you’ll see the stuffing through the fabric, but it can also alter the shape of the item itself.
+You can always add more stuffing, but once you stretch it out, it’s hard to get the shape back.
+So start stuffing lightly and increase slowly!
 Think of it more as sculpting your work than stuffing it.

 You can use pantyhose to keep your stuffing from poking out!
-You can fill knee highs with your stuffing and use that to fill your item to keep the stuffing from poking out.
+Fill knee highs with your stuffing and use that to fill your item.

 Pin Your Limbs

-Nothing is more frustrating than spending hours making each individual piece of crochet amigurumi, putting it all together, and finding things that are crooked and wonky.
-One of the best ways to make sure this doesn’t happen to you is to take pins (straight pins, safety pins, whatever you’ve got on hand) and pin each limb to your body to make sure that everything is lined up correctly!
-Use your fabric to help you by counting down how many rows or how many stitches apart they need to be.
+Nothing’s more frustrating than spending hours making each piece of crochet amigurumi, putting it all together, and finding things that are crooked and wonky.
+One of the best ways to make sure this doesn’t happen to you is to use pins.
+Straight pins, safety pins, whatever you’ve got on hand will work.
+Pin each limb to the body and make sure everything is lined up correctly.
+Use your fabric to help you by counting how many rows or how many stitches apart they need to be.

 At the end of the day, as I always say, it’s just sticks and string!
 You can do this, and this is just another fun skill set to add to your toolbox!